 GINGERBREAD COOKIE DOUGH

-In this recipe I used medium molasses.
+In this recipe, I used medium molasses.
 You don’t want to use blackstrap molasses in this recipe.
 I like using Grandma’s Original Molasses, Unsulphured.

-If you’ve never worked with molasses you’ll notice it’s of consistency of thin honey and it is also very sticky.
+If you’ve never worked with molasses you’ll notice it’s of the consistency of thin honey and it is also very sticky.